abhiabhilash126-sudo/Telecom-Contact-Center-PowerBI-Project/README.md

 The data set for this project is a SQL 'Telecom Contact Center Data Ware House' database which is another project I made This report is meant for showing the Contact Center Performance: Overall, Daily, Weekly, Site, Manager, Team Leader and finally Agent
 There are few rows called unknown, any missing employee in employee table will be marked as unknown, another is N/A assigned for Abandoned calls as call never came to the contact center
+To view the report, please download the file and open to see all the reports included in the file, DO NOT refresh as the data source is a local in prem which will throw an error if refreshed.

 DAX formulas used: